 - Shrimp Alfredo: cook the shrimp with the garlic until it’s almost done, remove it and continue on with the pasta, then add it back in at the end with the noodles to heat back up.

 - Chicken Alfredo: Similar to the shrimp, you can cook the chicken beforehand; I would recommend before the butter and garlic stage, as it takes much longer for the chicken to cook.
 You can also bake the chicken, slice it, and add it on top.
 Or make life really easy and go with a rotisserie chicken, shredded, and added in.

 - With broccoli: I personally love this pasta with roasted broccolini.
 You can also add florets (frozen or fresh) with the pasta water for the final few minutes to cook, and then toss it with the noodles and sauce as directed.

 What should I serve with it?

-You might love this to die for Fettuccine Alfredo with one these sides or add-ons to make dinner feel more complete (just don’t forget the wine!):
+Try one of these sides or add-ons to make dinner feel more complete (just don’t forget the wine!).